wz30/duke_graduate/README.md

   - Teaching Charles and Cindy every week.
 - Overall, it is not a productive winter break and did not work a lot every day.
 Thera are couple improvements.
   - workout and shower are the best and feasible way to recover from "Pandenmic mood"

+### Fall Semster 2020
+- machine leaning in CS department
+- computer security in ECE
+- Introduction to AI in CS
+- Algorithms in real world undergrad courses in CS
+- SLIM - network research

 #### Intro to AI
 - final exam: Since COVID 19, it is a 3 hout exam.
 And the problem is quite comprehensive, including all the core parts taught in class.